manishapendharkar/Sales-Performance-Dashboard/README.md

 1. Clone this repository to your local machine.
 2. Open the Power BI file (`.pbix`) provided in the repository.
 3. Explore the interactive dashboard by selecting different date ranges and interacting with visualizations.

-📷 Preview of the Dashboard
-(Include a screenshot of your dashboard here to give viewers a sneak peek!)

 🌟 Acknowledgments
 Special thanks to the dataset providers and the community for inspiration and guidance.